 Forty Years later,

-In the summer of 1973, I purchased a small boat, an Alberg 30, hull 399, built in 1967 or 68 in Whitby, on Lake Ontario.
+In the summer of 1973, I purchased an Alberg 30, hull 399, built in 1967 or 68 in Whitby, on Lake Ontario.
 I named it Jean-du-Sud, after a song that Gilles Vigneault, a folk signer from Québec, wrote in homage to his father, a fisherman who, “alone on his sailboat, smuggled horizons of far away paradises”.
-I did not add the miles this boat sailed, only traced them on a chart, which shows that by boat did not linger in a harbor.
+I did not total the miles this boat sailed, only traced them on a chart, which shows that by boat did not linger in a harbor.

 Since I like to tinker, I tried from the start to improve the way my boat was rigged and handled.
 Here are the changes I made in the forty years I sailed my boat.